 High Collar vs Mid Collar Hiking Boots

-Choosing between high-collar and mid-collar hiking boots seems simple at first glance.
-High boots look tougher, mid boots feel lighter and more modern, and somewhere along the way we were all told that “higher equals more ankle support”.
+Choosing between high-collar and mid-collar hiking boots sounds simple.
+High boots look tougher.
+Mid boots feel lighter.
+And most of us have heard the line that “higher equals more ankle support”.

-Collar height does make a difference, but it’s only one part of a much bigger system that includes terrain, pack weight, fit, materials, gaiters, climate and what you’re actually doing on the trail.
-This guide breaks down the real-world pros and cons for Australian conditions, in plain language, so you can choose the footwear that suits your adventures.
+Collar height does make a difference, but it is only one part of a bigger system that includes fit, sole stiffness, pack weight, terrain, materials, gaiters, climate, and what you are actually doing on the hike.
+This guide breaks down the real-world pros and cons for Australian conditions, in plain language, so you can choose the boot height that suits your hiking.

 A solid pair of boots makes all the difference on uneven terrain.